-US stocks mixed in early trading; bond yields surge
+Banks lead US stock indexes mostly higher in midday trade

 - Amazon has patented a system that would put workers in a cage, on top of a robot

+TECH STUMBLE: Technology stocks, which powered solid gains for the market on Monday, declined Tuesday.
+Advanced Micro Devices lost 1.6 percent to $31.43.

+ROAD HAZARD: Copart slumped 17 percent to $53.29 after the operator of online vehicle auctions reported earnings that fell short of analysts’ estimates.

-ENERGY: Benchmark U.S. crude rose 0.7 percent to $70.37 per barrel in New York.
-Brent crude, used to price international oils, fell 0.1 percent to $78.76 per a barrel in London.
+ENERGY: Benchmark U.S. crude rose 1.4 percent to $70.79 a barrel in New York.
+Brent crude, used to price international oils, gained 0.2 percent to $79.19 a barrel in London.

 Energy companies climbed along with oil prices.
-Halliburton gained 2.4 percent to $40.12.
+Newfield Exploration gained 3 percent to $28.53.

-BOND YIELDS: Bond prices fell.
-The yield on the 10-year Treasury rose to 3.07 percent from 3.04 percent late Tuesday.
-The pickup in bond yields drove up shares in financial sector stocks.
-Unum Group gained 2.3 percent to $39.36.